WalletWasabi/WabiSabi/explainer.md

 tray.

 The coordinator adds the requested output with an amount corresponding to weight of the sand on the tray, and the user leaves.
+The sand can be discarded having served its purpose.

 # Signing

-When the total weights balance out, the coordinator builds the final CoinJoin transaction with the registered inputs and outputs.
+When the input and output amounts are balanced the coordinator can conclude that no non-empty envelopes remain, and builds the final CoinJoin transaction with the registered inputs and outputs.

 The users go back into the coordinator's office, once for each input (wearing the appropriate moustache) and after confirming that the output